Please ensure Javascript is enabled for purposes of website accessibility

 How to Calculate Living Expenses in Retirement

-There are upsides to being a retiree – senior discounts when spending in retirement, subsidized healthcare, and regular Social Security checks.
-On the other hand, mature Americans must contend with worrisome issues such as a rising cost of living in retirement that includes rising healthcare costs in retirement.
+There are upsides to being a retiree such as senior discounts, subsidized healthcare, and regular Social Security checks.
+On the other hand, mature Americans must also contend with many worrisome issues, including higher levels of inflation, and specifically healthcare inflation.

 Retirement Budget Planner

-To calculate retirement expenses, begin by determining what your average monthly expenses in retirement might look like.
-When estimating retirement expenses, start by dividing the cost of living in retirement into two categories: those you believe will change and those you believe will remain largely the same.
+When estimating your retirement expenses, start by dividing the cost of living in retirement into two categories: those expenses you believe will change and those you believe will remain largely the same.
+For example:

 Costs That Might Change